Shinji-ux/original_app_41418/README.md

 ### Associations

 - has_one :profile
+- has_many :categories
-- has_many :items
+- has_many :items, through: :categories
 - has_many :suppliers
-- has_many :supplier_records, through: :suppliers
+- has_many :buys, through: :suppliers
 - has_many :customers
-- has_many :customer_records, through: :customers
+- has_many :sells, through: :customers

 ## profileテーブル